December 6, 2018 (Updated)

 As I’ve navigated deeper and deeper into the rabbit hole, I’ve seen many more alternate realities crafted by the NFL.
 Far too many to elaborate on in great detail, but I’ll share a few.

 To begin, there are painkiller lawsuits filed by former NFL players who allege serious injury from the many injections and pills administered by the Matrix to keep them capable of functioning within the machine.
 Though not mentioned in the lawsuit, one of those pills was the low-dosage blue pill that created the illusion that they were part of the Matrix, and that one made all the other pills easier to swallow.
 Now the Matrix claims all the painkillers, many of which were illegally distributed and administered did not harm the players but rather the injuries they sustained while performing their duties in service of the Matrix; the statute of limitations has long passed for redress if you accept the NFL’s arguments.
-They call upon court procedures designed and generally interpreted to protect corporate interests to keep cases such as this from ever reaching a jury composed of real people who might take issue with the alternate reality.
+They call upon court procedures designed and generally interpreted to protect corporate interests to keep cases such as this from ever reaching a jury composed of real people who might take issue with an alternate reality.

 The Matrix is far-reaching.
 The NFL exists only as one of its many interconnected dimensions, all of which exist to serve the needs and perpetuate the realities of the billionaires who occupy the Greater Matrix that includes politicians and corporate powers.